Property maintenance documentation

 Log events + photos.

 Standing in the unit, not two days later from memory.
-Notes, timestamps, access attempts, vendor visits, records — captured from the field.
+Notes, timestamps, photos, and repair records — captured from the field.

 03